jomnius/study-notes/README.md

 -- Mark Twain
 ```

-...work in progress, just thinking aloud.
-Direct link to webpage https://jomnius.github.io/study-notes.

 I read how this (non-student) person was studying 15-30 minutes a day, about 5 times a week.
 She didn't have detailed long-term plans, just general idea for the next few weeks.
 When you start reading something and check references or additional info, you're suddenly on a completely different path.

-So I decided to try a similar system, first with a real physical big black book with handwritten notes and now this online format.
+So I decided to try a similar system, first with a real physical Big Black Books with handwritten notes and now this online format.
 Here are some notes of the more conscious readings, missing the constant quick references to tech sites, stack overflow and random blogs.

 The value of physically writing things down is to make it easier for me to remember something afterwards.
 I'm not planning to read them ever afterwards - however I have checked my notes a few times, mainly to find out which of the many similar articles did I actually read.